-Q: WHO WOULD BENEFIT FROM RAISING THE MINIMUM WAGE IN WASHINGTON STATE?
+WHO WOULD BENEFIT FROM RAISING THE MINIMUM WAGE IN WASHINGTON STATE?

-- Over 730,000 workers in Washington State would benefit from raising the minimum wage to \$13.50 an hour.
-Currently, over half of workers (53 percent) earning less than \$13.50 an hour are over the age of 30, with a greater share of workers over age 55 (13 percent) earning less than \$13.50 an hour compared to teens (9 percent).
-The majority are working full time (59 percent), and have family incomes below \$60,000/year (66 percent).
-Women are more likely than men to earn under \$13.50 an hour, as are people of color over 40 percent of Latino and Black workers earn less than \$13.50 an hour. - Q: WILL RAISING THE MINIMUM WAGE REDUCE INCOME INEQUALITY AND POVERTY? - Yes.
-The current minimum wage (\$9.47) is less than a poverty wage for a family of three (\$9.65).2 Research suggests that raising the minimum wage would substantially increase the earnings of lower-wage workers and reduce wage inequality,3 which is one component of income inequality.
-In Washington state, raising the minimum wage to \$13.50 an hour would boost the incomes of one in four low-wage workers. - CAN WORKERS EARNING THE CURRENT MINIMUM WAGE MEET BASIC NEEDS? - In most places in Washington state, neither individuals nor families regardless of size can meet basic needs working full-time at the current minimum wage of \$9.47.
+Over a half-million (550,000) workers in Washington State would benefit from raising the minimum wage to \$12 an hour.
+Currently, over half of workers (53 percent) earning less than \$12 an hour are over the age of 30, with a greater share of workers over age 55 (13 percent) earning less than \$12 an hour compared to teens (10 percent).
+The majority are working full time (54 percent), and have family incomes below \$60,000/year (67 percent).
+Women are more likely than men to earn under \$12 an hour, as are people of color - 42 percent of Latino workers earn less than \$12 an hour, followed by black workers (27 percent) and Asian workers (20 percent).
+Sixteen percent of white workers make minimum wage.

+WILL RAISING THE MINIMUM WAGE REDUCE INCOME INEQUALITY AND POVERTY?

+Yes.
+The current minimum wage (\$9.47) is less than a poverty wage for a family of three (\$9.65).
+Research suggests that raising the minimum wage would substantially increase the earnings of lower-wage workers and reduce wage inequality, which is one component of income inequality.
+In Washington state, raising the minimum wage to \$12 an hour would likely boost the incomes of the working poor - which comprises one in five of all workers (21 percent).
+That's enough to reduce overall poverty by a small amount.

+CAN WORKERS EARNING THE CURRENT MINIMUM WAGE MEET BASIC NEEDS?

+In most places in Washington state, neither individuals nor families - regardless of size - can meet basic needs working full-time at the current minimum wage of \$9.47.
 The ability to meet basic needs (food, housing, transportation, child care, medical care) factors in how much a worker earns, and what expenses they have depending on where they live, the size of their family, and how many people in the family are working.
-In Seattle, for example, a single parent of two children would have to earn \$28.73 to meet basic needs; in Clark County the same family would need \$25.34, and in Yakima County they would need \$19.10.5 - HOW WILL RAISING THE MINIMUM WAGE IMPACT EMPLOYMENT LEVELS? - The impact of raising the minimum wage on employment has been evaluated extensively in the research literature.
+In Seattle, for example, a single parent of two children would have to earn \$28.73 to meet basic needs; in Clark County the same family would need \$25.34, and in Yakima County they would need \$19.10. $^{5}$

+HOW WILL RAISING THE MINIMUM WAGE IMPACT EMPLOYMENT LEVELS?

+The impact of raising the minimum wage on employment has been evaluated extensively in the research literature.
 The weight of the evidence overwhelmingly shows that, on net, raising the minimum wage does not have a discernible impact on employment.

-For example, a study released in 2009 mapped the findings from 64 studies conducted from 1972 to 2007 and found the weight of the evidence showing no changes in employment following minimum wage increases.6 A 2010 meta-study analyzing all the state and county borders in the country with different minimum wages showed no employment changes following an increase.7 These analyses have been bolstered by a meta-analyses of the most recent wave of minimum wage research, which also shows that moderate increases in the minimum wage do not have a noticeable impact on employment.8 how can employers afford wage increases without letting people go?
+For example, a study released in 2009 mapped the findings from 64 studies conducted from 1972 to 2007 and found the weight of the evidence showing no changes in employment following minimum wage increases.
+A 2010 meta-study analyzing all the state and county borders in the country with different minimum wages showed no employment changes following an increase.
+These analyses have been bolstered by a meta-analyses of the most recent wave of minimum wage research, which also shows that moderate increases in the minimum wage do not have a noticeable impact on employment.